Antonio Adalid: Return to Mexico

-Antonio Adalid was allowed to return to Mexico by his family on condition that he marries a woman at the beginning of 1920.
+Antonio Adalid was allowed to return to Mexico by his family on condition that he married a woman at the beginning of 1920.
 He inherited money from his mother and started to teach English at National Preparatory School in Mexico City.
-Adalid presented younger Antonia as his nephew and they lived together in a small apartment in 123 Avenida Hidalgo.
-They decorated the apartment together and it became a center of homophile social network, exactly just Adalid's mansion twenty years ago.
-It was reported that the flat was visited by cabinet ministers Luis Montes de Oca, Genaro Estrada, Jaime Torres Bodet; writers Xavier Villaurrutia and Salvador Novo, who later published accounts of Antonio Adalid; painters Agustín Lazo Adalid and Roberto Montenegro and many other prominent members of society.
+Adalid presented younger Antonio as his nephew and they lived together in a small apartment in 123 Avenida Hidalgo.
+They decorated the apartment together and it became a center of homophile social network, as had Adalid's mansion twenty years before.
+It was reported that the flat was visited by cabinet ministers Luis Montes de Oca, Genaro Estrada, Jaime Torres Bodet; writers Xavier Villaurrutia, and Salvador Novo, who later published accounts of Antonio Adalid; painters Agustín Lazo Adalid and Roberto Montenegro and many other prominent members of society.